New models - Porsche - Cayenne - GT

 Rigidity of the three-chamber air suspension set-up has been increased by 15 per cent and adaptive damper settings re-tuned to suit, along with calibrations of the speed-sensitive power steering and rear-wheel steering systems.

-Helping maximise the contact patch of the GT-specific 22-inch Pirelli P Zero Corsa tyres is almost half a degree of negative camber – the front tyres are an inch wider than those of the regular Turbo.
+Helping maximise the contact patch of the GT-specific 22-inch Pirelli P Zero Corsa tyres is almost half a degree of negative camber – the front tyres are an inch wider than those of the Turbo.

 GT-specific perforated Alcantara trim for the eight-way adjustable sports seats with ‘turbo GT’ branding on the headrests can be specified with Neodyme or Arctic Grey contrast highlights.
 A yellow straight-ahead market is stitched onto the sports steering wheel.